No deal for Greece, creditors; top-level talks resume Saturday

 Greece thrust its way onto the agenda of a 28-nation EU summit that had been due to focus on migration, the long-term future of the euro zone and launching a renegotiation of Britain’s membership terms.

-Tsipras urged fellow leaders to take responsibility and not leave Greece’s fate in the hands of the International Monetary Fund, but they declined to intervene, saying the talks must be run by finance ministers, the officials said.
+Tsipras urged fellow leaders to take responsibility and not leave Greece’s fate in the hands of the International Monetary Fund, but they declined to step in, saying the talks must be run by finance ministers, the officials said.

 “The climate is that either by Saturday Greece accepts or on Saturday there will be a discussion about Plan B,” a euro zone official at the summit said, referring to measures that would be needed in the case of a default to prevent a Greek bank collapse and limit any market contagion to other euro area countries.